Spencer Johnson, MD

 Donny Hobbs, MA, LMFT, Life Coach and Mentor

 Director of Operations

 Donny Hobbs is a Licensed Marriage and Family Therapist and Life Coach who works with adolescents, adults, couples, and families.
 Donny has a passion for helping individuals and families work through challenges related to relational distress, career or academic challenges, and anxiety (OCD, Social Anxiety, Generalized Anxiety).
 He works closely with clients to help them identify values, improve self-awareness, and develop a deeper sense of self-worth.
 Donny helps clients find or create motivation and self-confidence in order to help them achieve their most challenging goals.
 He helps clients explore ways they can practice self-compassion and self-acceptance, which can lead to a more resilient and fulfilling life.
 Donny works from a holistic perspective, with a focus on helping clients achieve their goals around mental, emotional, and physical well-being.

 Donny also specializes in treating Generalized and Social Anxiety, and Obsessive-Compulsive Disorder.
 He received advanced training in Exposure and Response Prevention (EXRP) from the Center for Treatment and Study of Anxiety at the University of Pennsylvania Medical Center.
 EXRP is highly effective in treating anxiety and is recognized by the American Psychological Association as a best practice treatment of Obsessive-Compulsive Disorder.
 EXRP is also a highly effective treatment option for those suffering from Social Anxiety Disorder.

-Donny also incorporates mindfulness, guided relaxation, and mind-body techniques (Yoga, Tai Chi, Qi Gong) into the therapeutic process when and where it fits for clients.
-Mindfulness practices help clients change their relationship with difficult emotions and help develop an inner sense of peace and stability.
+Donny also incorporates clinical hypnosis, mindfulness, guided relaxation, and mind-body techniques (Yoga, Tai Chi, Qi Gong) into the therapeutic process when and where it fits for clients.
+Clinical Hypnosis and Mindfulness practices help clients change their relationship with difficult emotions and help develop an inner sense of peace and stability.
 In his spare time, he enjoys cooking a variety of exotic spicy dishes, running, biking, and playing doubles sand volleyball.